Annual Fee’s & Dues

 Provincial Grand Chapter Exaltation Fees

-These will be charged, in addition to Exalted Companions’ Membership Fees, at the end of the Chapter’s Financial Year.
+These will be charged, in addition to Exalted Companions’ Membership Fees, and included on the Provincial Annual Return.

 Scope of Membership Dues